 Safety and protection clauses

-While the contract will have an expiration date, it’s likely it’ll also include a provision to protect the broker after that date.
-This prevents a seller from holding back on a buyer until the agreement expires to avoid paying the commission.
+While the contract will have an expiration date, likely, it’ll also include a provision to protect the broker after that date.
+It prevents a seller from holding back on a buyer until the agreement expires to avoid paying the commission.

-The exact responsibilities of the agent will usually be spelled out.
-This is worth looking closely at.
+The exact responsibilities of the agent will usually be, spelled out.
+It is worth looking closely at.
 If there’s something you disagree with or would like added, you can always negotiate changes.